-The program is firmly grounded in theory and research, with a strong emphasis on pedagogy.
-The internship component gives students practical classroom experience.
+The MA in English & Writing Studies is firmly grounded in theory and research, with a strong emphasis on pedagogy.
+The internship component gives students practical classroom or workplace experience.
 Students also have opportunities to tutor in the Writing Center and to work as teaching assistants.
 In addition to teaching, graduates may go on to Ph.D. and M.F.A. programs as well as careers involving writing, editing, and researching.

 Applied Linguistics & TESL